 Can an employer ask about your sexuality?

-If you have concerns about a potential employer’s motives for asking about your sexuality, do not hesitate to make contact with one of our experts on 01202 075754 or send Kate Brooks an email enquiry.
-Alternatively, visit our newly launched ‘Same-Sex Legal Advice‘ service pages to find out more on lgbt employment law.
+If you have any concerns about a potential employer’s motives for asking about your sexuality, please do not hesitate to get in touch with one of our expert solicitors on 01202 075754, or send Kate Brooks an email enquiry.
+Alternatively, visit our ‘Same-Sex Legal Advice‘ service page to find out more on lgbt employment law.

 When you submit this form an email will be sent to the relevant department who will contact you within 48 hours.
 If you require urgent advice please call 01202 525333.